jraiskin/Automated_categorization_medication/log_progress_lab.md

 LSTM model can now track less summaries (such as histograms) and not save models, to save log space.
 Running an Euler experiment again (output too big).
 Linear SVM: implemented Mean Reciprocal Rank, train-test split and performed hyper parameter search.
-SVM is performing surprisingly well, after discarding "rare" labels (sane procedure as in the LSTM input).
+SVM is performing surprisingly well, after discarding "rare" labels (same procedure as in the LSTM input).
 Todo:
     - Look at experiment results.
     - Think of SVM results meaning.